 - The drawing is well executed art-wise as appropriate for the age of the artist.
 For example, effective drawings make good use of colour, use shading to add depth and perspective, and use light and shadow to set a mood for the drawing.

-- Everyone around the world will be invited to vote for additional winners by ‘liking’ their favorite drawings.
+- Everyone around the world was invited to vote for additional winners by ‘liking’ their favorite drawings.
+We got 117,003 likes!!!!!

 - We aim to make all prizes as close to carbon neutral as possible!